raulkviana/MSE-CNN-Implementations/README.md

 # MSE-CNN Implementation
-Code database with a implementation of MSE-CNN [1] and also with the dataset used and coefficients obtained after training.
+Code database with an implementation of MSE-CNN [1].
+Besides the code, the dataset and coefficients obtained after training are provided

 <!--------- Put demo here ----------->